JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts the contents of a DVARIANT to a DWSTRING.

 ```
-FUNCTION AfxDVarToStr OVERLOAD (BYREF dv AS DVARIANT) AS DWSTRING
+FUNCTION AfxDVarToStr (BYREF dv AS DVARIANT) AS DWSTRING
 ```
 ---